srimathy-kumar/Intern_project2/README.md

 ### Break down into end to end tests
-End-to-end tests are designed to test the complete flow of the application from the user's perspective, so it's important to think about the different user actions and interactions that need to be tested.
+End-to-end tests are designed to test the complete flow of the application from the user's perspective so it's important to think about the different user actions and interactions that need to be tested.

 1. User authentication: Test the user authentication flow, including logging in with valid and invalid credentials, session management, and logout functionality using the NextAuth.